KellyOgilvie/yallstreetbets/README.md

 All notable changes to this project will be documented in this section.
 The format is based on [Keep a Changelog](https://keepachangelog.com/).

 ### Unreleased
-*Accept ticker and period as inputs when running the script in terminal for seasonal_charting.py *Add weekly analysis to seasonal_charting.py
+- Accept ticker and period as inputs when running the script in terminal for seasonal_charting.py
+- Add weekly analysis to seasonal_charting.py
-*Add industry analysis to seasonal_charting.py *Cyclical trend analysis
+- Add industry analysis to seasonal_charting.py
+- Cyclical trend analysis
-*Volatility clustering detection
+- Volatility clustering detection
-*Intermarket analysis tool
+- Intermarket analysis tool
-*Sentiment analysis
+- Sentiment analysis
-*Earnings surprise momentum tracker
+- Earnings surprise momentum tracker
-*Risk management
+- Risk management
-*Predictive modeling using machine learning
+- Predictive modeling using machine learning
-*Liquidity assessment tool
+- Liquidity assessment tool
-*Economic indicators
+- Economic indicators

-### 1.0.0 2024-04-16
+### Version 1.0.0 - 2024-04-16

 #### Added
-- seasonality_charting.py
+- `seasonality_charting.py`: Introduced a new script for analyzing and visualizing seasonal trends in stock prices.